Descend or Rewind? Stochastic Gradient Descent Unlearning: Related Work

 First, \cite{chien2024stochastic} analyzes noisy projected stochastic gradient descent and obtains theoretical guarantees on strongly convex and convex functions, by leveraging the uniqueness of the limiting distribution of the training process.
 However, their algorithm does not apply to nonconvex functions.
-Second, \cite{koloskova2025certified} proposes performing DP-SGD (SGD with clipping, regularization, and noise) on the retain set during unlearning, which advantageously does not require the function to be Lipschitz smooth or convex.
-However, their algorithm only satisfies a \textit{weaker} ``post-processing" definition of unlearning, which ensures that the model obtained from unlearning one subset is indistinguishable from the model obtained from unlearning another.
-The works \cite{allouah2025the, sekharirememberwhatyouwant, basaran2025a} also address this weaker setting.
-In fact, since the analysis in \cite{koloskova2025certified} relies on privacy amplification at every step, it probably cannot be extended to obtain the stronger result in this paper, which achieves indistinguishability between the unlearned and retrained models.
+Second, \cite{koloskova2025certified} proposes performing SGD with clipping, regularization, and noise on the retain set during unlearning, which advantageously does not require the function to be Lipschitz smooth or convex.
+However, their algorithm only satisfies a \textit{weaker} ``post-processing" definition of unlearning, which ensures that the model obtained from unlearning one subset is indistinguishable from the model obtained from unlearning another \cite{allouah2025the, sekharirememberwhatyouwant, basaran2025a}.
+In fact, since the analysis in \cite{koloskova2025certified} relies on privacy amplification by iteration (PABI), it likely cannot be extended to obtain the stronger result in this paper, which achieves indistinguishability between the unlearned and retrained models.
 Both \cite{chien2024stochastic} and \cite{koloskova2025certified} require noise injection at every iteration.
-In contrast, the D2D and R2D frameworks are ``black-box" \cite{mu2025rewindtodeletecertifiedmachineunlearning} in that they only require noise once after training and once after unlearning.
+In contrast, the D2D and R2D frameworks are ``black-box" in that they only require noise once after training and once after unlearning.
 Therefore, they can be applied to models pretrained without any special procedures.